-Shahi Tukda (Shahi Toast) is a Mughlai dessert made using deep-fried bread slices, reduced saffron flavored milk (rabdi), and sugar syrup.
-It is a perfect dessert for festivals and special occasions (vegetarian).
+Shahi Tukda (Indian Bread Pudding, Shahi Toast) is a Mughlai dessert made with deep-fried bread slices, reduced saffron-flavored milk (rabdi), and sugar syrup.
+Make it using my easy recipe and serve it for festivals and special occasions.

 About Shahi Tukda

 Shahi means royal, and tukda means piece.
-Shahi Tukda translates to a royal dessert that was perfect for serving kings and queens.
+Shahi Tukda (Shahi Tukra) is a royal dessert perfect for serving kings and queens.

-It is made by deep-frying the bread slices in ghee and then soaking them in flavored sugar syrup.
-These pieces are then topped with thick rabdi and slivered dry fruits.
+This Indian bread pudding is made by deep-frying the bread slices in ghee and then soaking them in flavored sugar syrup.
+These fried bread pieces are topped with thick Rabdi and slivered dry fruits.

 Shahi Tukra is very popular in the Hyderabadi and Awadhi cuisine.
 It is an excellent dessert for festivals like Ramadan (Iftar), Eid, Holi, and Diwali.